kirkrodrigues/yscope-docs/docs/cpp-style-guide.md

 Only use unnamed namespaces (instead of the `static` qualifier) to give functions and variables internal linkage.

+# Classes

+## Doing work in constructors

+* We allow (but discourage) the use of exceptions, even in constructors.

+## Declaration order

+* Group static constants/methods/members together before non-static constants/methods/constants.

 # Trailing Return Type Syntax

 * Use trailing return types for all new code.
 Old code will be updated gradually.